FuturLab’s Bullet Proof Definition Of Art

 If you consider something to be Art, then you have experienced it, and therefore it is Art for you, and perhaps you alone.

-Great artists profoundly affect millions of people, but Art can be found wherever you choose to find it.
+Great artists profoundly affect millions of people, but Art is found wherever you choose to find it.